christophergandrud/dpmr/README.md

 The package will eventually have two core functions:

-- `datapackage_init`: Initialise a data package from a data frame, metadata list, and source code file used to create the data set.
+- `datapackage_init`: Initialise a data package from a data frame, metadata list, and the source code file used to create the data set.

 - `datapackage_install`: Load a data package into R.